kikokhaledu/mock_api_test/README.md

 ### WebSocket Endpoint

-The `/api/v1/run/deploy` WebSocket endpoint sends a series of status updates to the connected client:
+The `/api/v1/run/deploy` WebSocket endpoint sends a series of status updates to the connected client based on the received transaction status:

 1. Immediately after the connection is established, it sends a "connected to mock DMS" message.
+2. Waits for status from the web app:
+    ```
+    {
+        "message": {
+            "transaction_status": "success",
+            "transaction_type": "fund"
+        },
+        "action": "send-status"
+    }
+    ```
+3. If transaction_status is 'success':
-2. After a 10-second delay, it sends a "job-submitted" message.
+    - After a 10-second delay, it sends a "job-submitted" message.
-3. After another 10-second delay, it sends a "deployment-response" message with a success flag and a Gist URL.
+    - After another 10-second delay, it sends a "deployment-response" message with a success flag and a Gist URL.
+    - After another 10-second delay, it sends a "job-is running" message.
-4. It then sends 10 "stream response" messages, one every 3 seconds, containing demo stream logs.
+    - It then sends 10 "stream response" messages, one every 3 seconds, containing demo stream logs.
+    - After all logs have been sent, it sends a "job_completed" message.
+4. If transaction_status is 'error':
+    - Sends a "deployment-response" message with a success flag set to False and a Gist URL.
+5. If transaction_status is 'success_with_error':
+    - After a 10-second delay, it sends a "job-submitted" message.
+    - After another 10-second delay, it sends a "deployment-response" message with a success flag and a Gist URL.
+    - After another 10-second delay, it sends a "job-is running" message.
+    - It then sends 2 "stream response" messages, one every 3 seconds, containing demo stream logs.
+    - Sends an "error" message with the content `{"action": "error", "message": "this is a demo error message with error code demo301x"}`

 ### POST /api/v1/run/request-reward